ADB head sees Asia resilient to U.S. interest rate hikes

 “But I don’t think gradual interest rate hikes that reflect strength of U.S. economy will have large ill effects on Asian economies.”

-Nakao also said that China, Japan’s largest trading partner, will face a gradual slowdown as it rebalances towards a services- and consumption-led economy, and as the working population decreases and a shift of people from inland to coastal areas peaks.
+Nakao also said that China, Japan’s largest trading partner, will face a gradual slowdown as it rebalances towards a services- and consumption-led economy, while the working population declines and a shift of people from inland to coastal areas has peaked.

 Still, he shrugged off concerns about a sharp slowdown, while some economists warn China’s economy could falter as stimulus steps taken in the run-up to the 19th Communist Party Congress last month run their course.

-“A rapid slowdown is unlikely given strength in private consumption, even though China won’t keep the pace of growth as before,” he said, noting China is making better-than-expected progress in a shift away from investment to consumption.
+“Rapid slowdown is unlikely given strength in private consumption even though China won’t keep the pace of growth as before,” he said, noting China is making a more-than-expected progress in a shift away from investment to consumption.

-Turning to development in Asia, the ADB has recently issued a “gender bond” to finance projects that promote gender equality and women’s empowerment to foster inclusive growth, on top of other issuance by theme such as water and clean energy.

-Nakao said ADB will also cooperate as appropriate with China-led Asian Infrastructure Investment Bank (AIIB) and its Belt and Road Initiative (BRI) aimed at linking China to Europe with infrastructure projects.

 Reporting by Tetsushi Kajimoto; Editing by Kim Coghill